-7.7.
+8.7.
 Financial acquittal reports

-Service providers are required to submit a financial acquittal report for each financial year in their grant agreements.
-The report must include an income and expenditure statement and declare any unexpended funds.
-The report must be certified by a Board, Chief Executive Officer or other officer with appropriate authority to verify that grant funding has been spent in accordance with the grant agreement.
+Service providers are required to submit a financial declaration for each financial year in their grant agreements.
+The financial declaration is a certification from the service provider stating that funds were spent for the purpose provided as outlined in the grant agreement and in-which the service provider must declare any unexpended funds.
+The financial declaration must be certified by your Board, the Chief Executive Officer or other officer with appropriate authority to verify that grant funding has been spent in accordance with the grant agreement.